 Why don’t women go into engineering?
-It’s not just because of bias
+Because they think they can't, researcher finds

 "One of my issues is that we do not measure in the right way when we measure impact. … I am trying to develop a new way of measuring policy," he said.

 The other winners of this year's Polanyi prizes are Sarah Svenningsen, Areti Angeliki Veroniki, Mathieu Lavallée-Adam and Vinh Nguyen.
-They are named after John Polanyi, 1986 Canadian Nobel winner in chemistry.
+The prize is are named after John Polanyi, 1986 Canadian Nobel winner in chemistry.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.